Mazurel/GPEN/README.md

 # GPEN for face relightening

-This repo contains code for my Engineering thesis called.
+This repo contains code for my Engineering thesis called "Equalizing facial lightning in portraits using generative neural networks".

 It is based on: https://github.com/yangxy/GPEN